NetEase Cloud Music: Business service

 NetEase Cloud Music operates under a freemium business model in which basic services are free whilst some enhanced features are available on a subscription basis.
 NetEase Cloud Music's primary income has two components: music streaming services and social entertainment services.
 Similar to QQ Music, artists and labels can choose to restrict content to paying subscribers or have their albums purchasable on their website.
 Artists that allow album purchases of this type include Taylor Swift and Ariana Grande.
 Users who purchase albums can listen to their purchased songs without a membership.

 Accounts and subscription

 As of September 2022, NetEase Cloud Music currently offers three subscription types.
-Subscriptions are only purchasable by a mobile device, with iPhone payments processed via Apple's App Store.
+Subscriptions are purchasable by a mobile device or via the website, with iPhone payments processed via Apple's App Store, and website payments being processed via WeChat Pay, Alipay, or NetEase Pay.